hsutter/cppfront/README.md

 Cppfront is a personal experimental compiler from an experimental C++ 'syntax 2' to today's 'syntax 1,' to learn some things, prove out some concepts, and share some ideas.

 The goal is to explore whether there's a way we can evolve C++ itself to become 10x simpler, safer, and more toolable.
 If we had an alternate C++ syntax, it would give us a "bubble of new code that doesn't exist today" where we could make arbitrary improvements (e.g., change defaults, remove unsafe parts, make the language context-free and order-independent, and generally apply 30 years' worth of learnings), free of backward source compatibility constraints.
+I think of it as an attempt at "directed evolution."

 I'm sharing this work because I hope to start a conversation about what could be possible _**within C++**_’s own evolution to rejuvenate C++, now that we have C++20 and soon C++23 to build upon.
 This compiler is currently still hilariously incomplete, so don't contemplate any real use yet. :) For example, as of this writing, syntax 2 doesn't yet support writing classes, though you can still write those using today's syntax (both syntaxes can be used within the same source file and seamlessly interoperate).
 And this is my own project; I am not speaking for any company or for the ISO C++ committee, though whenever parts of this do pan out I intend to keep bringing them to ISO C++ as evolution proposals.